 Skin cancer affecting the genitals is rare but can occur.
 You may see non healing red areas, or sores, pigment changes, moles, warts, or other lesions.

-Any of these symptoms need to be investigated promptly.
-Treatment is effective and often non invasive but for such an important part of the body, delay is not a good option.
+Any of these symptoms need to be investigated promptly by a specialist.
+Treatment is effective and in a good percentage of cases non invasive but for such an important part of the body, delay is not a good option.

 Consultation & Investigation

 Consultants at our London genital skin cancer clinic can provide a thorough, confidential assessment.
-From experience and by using the latest skin surface microscopy.
+Through their experience, the benefits of a multidisciplinary team and by using the latest diagnostic equipment.

 We naturally need to know the nature of a problem and any penetration into other areas of the body.
 This is not common in early stage cases, in depth diagnosis is simply there to ensure our patients receive optimal treatment.

 Penile Cancer Treatment